 Participants will help to determine the process and content of the workshop.
 Subject to this negotiation they can anticipate an involving process which provides a mix of theory, discussion and practice.
 There will be small group work to help participants consolidate the skills, techniques and concepts.

 There will be appropriate handouts.

 The workshop facilitator is Bob Dick, an independent Brisbane-based educator, facilitator and consultant whose reputation in these fields is based on over 35 years of experience.

 Those of you who are familiar with his work will know that his style is casual and participative, his processes robust and learnable, and his documentation clear, readable and practical.
 His workshops are characterised by an integration of theory and practice, with equal emphasis on the development of skills and understanding.
 The processes and models he helps others learn are those which he makes use of in his own work.

-Print out and complete the subscription form (PDF), and fax it to Interchange, +617 3878 4338.
-Or telephone Camilla at +617 3378 5365 and charge your attendance to your Visa or MasterCard or arrange a bank transfer.
+Print out and complete the subscription form (PDF), and fax it to Interchange, 07 3878 4338.
+Or telephone Camilla at 07 3378 5365 to charge your attendance to your Visa or MasterCard or to arrange payment by bank transfer.

 Negotiate your own in-house workshop

 If you wish to have a workshop specifically designed to meet your particular needs, and run for you in your organisation or community, Interchange would be pleased to do that.
 If you would like help in setting up an action learning program for cultural change, resilience and leadership development, we can do that too.

 Important advantages of in-house and in-community workshops include their relevance (we fine-tune them to your needs), and their greater ease of application to real local issues.